-Sven Stremke is Associate Professor Landscape Architecture at Wageningen University and Professor Landscape Architecture at the Amsterdam Academy of Architecture/University of the Arts.
+Sven Stremke is senior Associate Professor (ius promovendi) Landscape Architecture at Wageningen University.
+From 2017 until 2022, he was Professor at the Amsterdam University of the Arts.
 His research focuses on sustainable landscapes with special attention to energy transition.

 In 2012, Sven Stremke and Renée de Waal launched the NRGlab, a laboratory devoted to research on energy transition and design of sustainable energy landscapes.
-Together with his colleagues from the NRGlab, he is conducting research in various regions in the Netherlands, at the national scale (National Perspective Energy and Space) and abroad (collaboration with Belgium, France, Italy and the United States).
+Sven conducts research across spatial scales in the Netherlands (e.g. Energietuinen NL and GAZO projects) and abroad (e.g. Belgium, France, Italy and the United States).

 Before joining Wageningen University, Sven worked as a landscape architect in the United States, Germany, The Netherlands and Spain.
 Having the chance to conduct his doctoral research, Sven started working for Wageningen University and joined the WIMEK research school in the summer of 2006.
 In October 2010, Sven defended his PhD thesis entitled ‘Designing Sustainable Energy Landscapes: Concepts, Principles and Procedures’.
 The thesis presents science-based design concepts (substantive knowledge) and means to advance design processes (procedural knowledge) for transformative landscape challlenges.